Operation

 Above is from the data sheet for the 3010 mosfet that is used on the latest mini-z.
 Kyosho claims it is 30% faster than the old 3004 mosfet.
 The important parameter to watch for is the on state resistance.
 It gives the resistance at two voltages, 4.5V and 10V.
 Ignore the negative sign on the voltage.
 It just tells you this is used on the positive side of the motor.
 The max resistance is 130 mOhms or .13 Ohms.
 Remember, this is only for the P channel as stated in the upper left hand corner of the sheet.
 Another page in the data sheet shows the N channel resistance to be .045 Ohms.
 Since both P and N channel runs the motor, you have to add up the resistance which comes out to be .175 Ohms.

-As seen in the above chart, 4562 is tied with SP8M4 as the best MOSFET available.
+As seen in the above chart, 4562, SP8M4 and 8858CZ are the best MOSFET available.
+The 8858CZ made by Fairchild is the best by a small margin.
 One of that is equivalent to at least a stack of 6 stock 3004 or stack of 4 3010 found in the latest upgraded mini-z chassis.
 Note that the chart above does not include the PNRacing AN0113 MOSFET since there is no information available for that.
 Some people claim it is better than 4562.
-Base on resistance above, here is the estimated real continuous current rating of the FETs without heatsink.
-The 4562 is the tried and true MOSFET.
-The SP8M4 is a new one.
-It should be just as good.

 Stacking FETs